 Introduction

 IBM reports that supply chain-related breaches cost nearly 29 percent more than the global average.
-Attackers often target weak access points in procurement systems and logistics networks.
+Attackers often target weak access points in procurement systems and logistics cybersecurity environments.
 This includes vendor portals, shipment tracking tools, and digital procurement dashboards.

-One strategy gaining ground is zero trust architecture.
+One strategy gaining rapid adoption is Zero Trust Architecture.
 Instead of granting broad access based on network location, this model verifies every user and device before allowing entry.
-For procurement heads managing high-risk supply chains, adopting zero trust means building defense into each step of the process without relying on old assumptions of trust.
+For procurement heads managing high-risk supply chains, adopting Zero Trust Architecture means embedding security controls into every step of the procurement process without relying on outdated assumptions of trust.

 Zero Trust Architecture as the foundation of Logistics Cybersecurity

 Traditional procurement systems relied on perimeter-based defense, where once someone was inside the network, they had access to almost everything.
 That approach is too weak for today’s high-risk supply chains.
 Zero Trust Architecture works differently.
 It treats every request for access as unverified until identity, device, and context are proven.
-This mindset is now at the core of logistics cybersecurity, especially where sensitive procurement records, supplier contracts, and shipment data are exposed.
+This model is now at the core of logistics cybersecurity and supply chain architecture, especially where sensitive procurement records, supplier contracts, and shipment data are exposed.

 Why Procurement Heads need this shift?

 Procurement leaders face threats not only from external hackers but also from insider misuse.
 With procurement and security linked so closely, relying on outdated access models can leave gaps.
-Reports show that over 60% of supply chain cyber incidents are linked to compromised credentials.
+Reports show that over 60% of supply chain cyber incidents are linked to compromised credentials, making identity-centric security solutions critical.
 Applying Zero Trust access controls for logistics operations closes this gap by verifying every user and system before granting permissions.

 Layered Defense for Procurement Process Security

-Implementing procurement process security under a Zero Trust model involves multiple controls:
+Implementing procurement process security under a Zero Trust Architecture model involves multiple controls:

 - network segmentation logistics to keep procurement workflows separated from transport and warehouse systems.